 test-repo ├── custom │ └── ... ├── data │ └── ... ├── data-env │ ├── environment1 │ │ └── ... │ ├── environment2 │ │ └── ... │ └── ... ├── images │ └── ... ├── macros │ └── ... ├── scripts │ └── ... └── tests └── ...

-scripts directory.
-Inside each one of these dedicated directories, you can organize things is subdirectories, as required by your test automation project.
+tests directory.
+Inside each one of these dedicated directories, you can organize things in subdirectories, as required by your test automation project.

 Here’s a summary description of each one of the specialized directories:

 Stores data files, in YAML or CSV format.
-Data files can store any type of test data and can be referenced from test files using the $data syntax.
+Data files can store any type of test data or configuration data and can be referenced from test files using the $data syntax.